trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 ## Key Concepts

-As a scheme you will be able to submit business data of your registered members and the trades that they currently hold.
-Provision of this data will ensure that businesses are allocated a TrustMark Licence Number (TMLN), can be listed on the TrustMark website and can lodge work into the TrustMark Data Warehouse.
+As a scheme, you will be able to submit business data of your registered members and the trades that they currently hold.
+Provision of this data will ensure that businesses are allocated a TrustMark Licence Number (TMLN), can be listed on the TrustMark website, and can lodge work into the TrustMark Data Warehouse.

 You can deregister a business therefore ensuring they can no longer lodge work and they fall out of your billing cycle.

 ## API Endpoints

-All API endpoints require an x-api-key and tm-api-key Header values, tm-api-key can be accessed via your Scheme Portal login and your x-api-key will be issued by TrustMark.
+All API endpoints require an `x-api-key` and `tm-api-key` Header values, `tm-api-key` can be accessed via your Scheme Portal login and your `x-api-key` will be issued by TrustMark.

 ### POST /SubmitBusiness

 There is a single endpoint to submit the data for each business.

-The business data should be self explanatory.
+The business data should be self-explanatory.

-Trades data includes just the current active trades for the business with the `tradeCode` a value from the TrustMark data dictionary https://www.trustmark.org.uk/ourservices/data-warehouse/data-dictionary and the `certificateId` an optional value to provide the Registered Certificate Id for that trade (this includes any relevant regsitration or certification associated with the trade such as Gas Safe Registration No / MCS / PAS).
+Trades data includes just the current active trades for the business with the `tradeCode` a value from the TrustMark data dictionary https://www.trustmark.org.uk/ourservices/data-warehouse/data-dictionary and the `certificateId` an optional value to provide the Registered Certificate Id for that trade (this includes any relevant registration or certification associated with the trade such as Gas Safe Registration No / MCS / PAS).

 As part of the header for the body: